 Ease of Setup

 No one wants to spend 20 minutes fighting to set up their camp chair — or worse, trying to wrangle it back into its carrying bag.
-We want to be able to set up and take down the chair without instructions or excessive time dedicated to the task.
+I want to be able to set up and take down the chair without instructions or excessive time dedicated to the task.

 All of the chairs included here are easy to set up.
 Some simply fold open, whereas others take a couple of minutes to assemble.
-The NEMO Stargaze is one that takes a bit more time to set up.
-But we were able to do it without reading the directions, and the tradeoff for the fun, rocking chair feature is worth it.
-We wish the REI Co-op Wonderland was a bit more intuitive to fold out, but once you figure out its strap system it won’t take much time at all.
+The NEMO Stargaze EVO-X used to take some significant time, but has now been updated to be quick and easy.
+We were able to do it without reading the directions, and the tradeoff for the fun rocking chair feature is worth it.

 Height